BIO

 the Eindhoven urban densification – part I Inner City

-The city that doesn’t exist is a poetic exploration of key areas of Eindhoven which are about to undergo a massive long-term “densification” plan that will radically alter the urban landscape and the experience of the city.
+The city that doesn’t exist is a photographic-poetic exploration of key areas of Eindhoven that are about to undergo a major, long-term densification process—one set to profoundly transform both the urban landscape and the lived experience of the city.

-Eindhoven is making huge strides as Brainport.
-It longs to radically reshape its identity and it's yearning for gigantic growth with the ambition to reach a population of 300.000 by 2040 (currently the population is about 230.000).
-These new residents will largely be housed in the city centre and around the central station.
+Eindhoven is seeking to reshape its identity and aspires to significant growth, with the ambition of reaching a population of 300,000 by 2040 (currently around 230,000).
+These new residents will largely be accommodated in the city centre and in the so-called KnoopXL area around the central station.